Their due dates have passed, but these women have still not been found…

 In the cases of both missing women, there were rumors and allegations of involvement on behalf of the fathers of the unborn children.
 Police now suspect Kierra has met with foul play, though they have not specified it was at the hands of her boyfriend.
 While her mother has publicly discounted rumors the father of Kierra’s child was involved in her disappearance, the family of Marlen Ochoa-Uriostegui believes her husband to be responsible for her disappearance.

+Pregnant and missing women are some of the missing persons who are at the most risk.
 The March of Dimes estimates 1 in 6 women will be abused during pregnancy.
 Pregnancies are a time of heightened stress and emotions, and this can trigger abusive behavior in intimate partners.
 Perhaps the partner is upset because the pregnancy was unplanned or kept from them.
 As a stress response, the financial burden involved with giving birth and raising a child can be enough alone to trigger this behavior.
 The partner might also have feelings of jealousy towards an unborn child, because the mother’s attention is now divided.
 The leading cause of death in pregnant women after car accidents is homicide as the result of intimate partner violence.
+This is why it is not uncommon for pregnant and missing women to be investigated as homicides from the start.

 If you are pregnant and you are the target of domestic or intimate partner violence, please visit The March of Dime’s website for resources, including a guide to a safe exit strategy for a volatile situation.